-Except as explained in thefollowing paragragh, we conducted our reviews in accordance with the standards on Review Engagements of the Republic of China 2410 "Review of Interim Financial Information Performed by the independent Auditor of the Entity".
+Except as explained in the following paragragh, we conducted our reviews in accordance with the Standards on Review Engagements 2410 "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" of the Republic of China.
 A review of consolidated financial statements consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
-A review is substantially less in scope than an audit conducted in accordance with auditing standards generally accepted in the Republic of China and consequently does no enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
+A review is substantially less in scope than an audit conducted in accordance with the Standards on Auditing of the Republic of China and consequently does no enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
 Accordingly, we do not express an audit opinion.